Maethorin/wight-cli/README.rst

 * **user* *<user-email>* ``positional`` ``required``
 * **--team* *<team-name>*   ``required`` (default team not implemented yet)

-Removes a user from a team
+Removes a user from a team.
+You need to be the team owner or a team member to remover another user to the team.

 user-info
 ---------